 Skip the mess, not the crafts!
 Arts and crafts projects are not only fun but they also aid the development of children through stimulating play.
-Activities involving paint, Play-Doh, glue and/or glitter (amongst other substances) however can also cause a great mess if undertaken in the wrong way and a resulting spill or stain can often be enough to see a mother completely banning artsy crafts from her home.
-Obviously the presence of a child’s apron and covering exposed surfaces will help but here are some other steps to take to ensure that you will never need to ban your child from indulging in crafts in your own home.
-I hope you enjoy these low mess crafts for kids
+Activities involving paint, Play-Doh, glue and/or glitter (amongst other substances) however can also cause a great mess if undertaken in the wrong way.
+The resulting spill or stain can often be enough to see a mother completely banning artsy crafts from her home.
+Obviously the presence of a child’s apron and covering exposed surfaces will help.
+In addition, here are some other steps to take to ensure no-mess crafts in your home.
+I hope you enjoy these tips and this list of low mess crafts for kids.

 1. Be Sure to Supervise Kids Crafts

-There are many mischievous children that would take the opportunity to sprinkle glitter all over the couch, cut up a favorite scarf or place potentially dangerous craft materials in their mouths the very second an adult’s back is turned and so it important to supervise all crafty activities undertaken by children in your home (especially if the children are aged 10 or under).
-Keeping an eye on your child from across the room may help to prevent a mess or craft-disaster from occurring but many kids would actually much prefer your supervision to be the kind that sees you also getting involved.
+There are many mischievous children that would take the opportunity to sprinkle glitter all over the couch, cut up a favorite scarf or place potentially dangerous craft materials in their mouths the very second an adult’s back is turned.
+That is why it is important to supervise all crafty activities undertaken by children in your home.
+This is especially true if the children are aged 10 or under.
+Keeping an eye on your child from across the room may help to prevent a mess or craft-disaster from occurring.
+However, many kids would actually much prefer your supervision to be the kind that sees you also getting involved.
 You will likely find this more fun too!

 2. Set a Physical Boundary

-Covering the surface(s) on which a craft is being undertaken is often not enough to prevent the spreading of mess throughout a home.
+Covering the surface(s) on which a craft is being undertaken is a starting point.
+However, it is often not enough to prevent the spreading of mess throughout a home.
 This is because kids will usually come and go from this craft area as they please, touching things and inadvertently dropping debris from their clothing as they go.
 This is why establishing a physical boundary – that children cannot leave until the messy activity is over – can be incredibly useful.

 3. Choose the Right Craft Products

-If you buy scissors and/or bottles of glue which are designed for adult use then these will not sit comfortably in the hands of children.
+If you buy scissors and/or bottles of glue which are designed for adult use, then these will not sit comfortably in the hands of children.
 This in itself could cause spillages and other mistakes to occur, making your child seem clumsy.
-The best crafts products for children are also non-toxic in nature and are washable (meaning that they will not stain wipeable surfaces) so be sure to check the packaging of anything you might purchase for artsy children’s activities.
+The best crafts products for children are also non-toxic in nature and are washable (meaning that they will not stain wipeable surfaces).
+Be sure to check the packaging and read labels of anything you might purchase for artsy children’s activities.

 4. Get Children to Help with Cleaning Up After Crafts